cotes2020/jekyll-theme-chirpy/_posts/Lab/CloudCTF/2021-01-24-CloudGoat.md

 Starting with access the "ruse" EC2
-- the user leverages the instace profile to backdoor the running ECS container.
+- the user leverages the instance profile to backdoor the running ECS container.
-- Using the backdoored container the attacker can retireve credentials from the container metadata API.
+- Using the backdoored container the attacker can retrieve credentials from the container metadata API.
 - These credentials allow to start a session on any EC2 with the proper tags set.
 - The attacker uses their permissions to change the tags on the Admin EC2 and starts a session.
 - Once in the Admin EC2, port scan the subnet for an open EFS to mount.